-The 2027 Notes, in accordance with their terms, are convertible into Common Shares of the Company at a ratio which is subject to adjustment for certain dilutive events.
+The Company has outstanding \$230,000,000 aggregate principal amount of 0.375% unsecured convertible senior notes due 2027 (the "2027 Notes"), which in accordance with their terms, are convertible into Common Shares at a ratio which is subject to adjustment for certain dilutive events.
 In addition, the Company has outstanding stock options, restricted share units and deferred share units and, from time to time, may also issue share purchase warrants of the Company pursuant to which Common Shares may be issued in the future.
 Any such convertible securities are more likely to be exercised when the market price of the Company's Common Shares exceeds the exercise price of such instruments.
 The issuance of shares and the exercise of convertible securities and the subsequent resale of such Common Shares in the public markets could adversely affect the prevailing market price of the Company's Common Shares and the Company's ability to raise equity capital in the future at a time and price which it deems appropriate.
-The Company may also enter into commitments in the future which would require the issuance of additional Common Shares and the Company's treasury may result in dilution to existing shareholders, depending on the nature of the transaction or circumstances giving rise to the issuance of such shares.
+The Company may also enter into commitments in the future which would require the issuance of additional Common Shares and the Company may issue additional convertible securities from time to time.
+Issuances of Common Shares from the Company's treasury may result in dilution to existing shareholders, depending on the nature of the transaction or circumstances giving rise to the issuance of such shares.